nisyad/nisyad.github.io/index.md

 ---
 layout: homepage
-title: Thomas J. Vandal, Ph.D.
+title: Nishant Yadav
-role: Research Scientist
+role: PhD Student
-affiliation: NASA Ames Research Center <br>Bay Area Environmental Research Institute <br> Moffett Field, CA 94035
+affiliation: Sustainability & Data Sciences Lab <br> Northeastern University <br> Boston, MA
-contact: vandal@baeri.org <br> thomas.vandal@nasa.gov <br>
+contact: nishant@northeastern.edu
-description: Machine Learning, Data Science, and Earth Sciences
+description: Machine Learning, Complex Networks, Environmental Science

 ---

-My research is at the intersection of machine learning, computer vision, earth sciences, and high-performance computing.
-I am interested in efficient unsupervised and supervised learning methods for leveraging ever growing datastores of spatio-temporal earth science observations, forecasts, and projections to understand our environment.
-Recent projects have included developments of novel deep learning methods for spatio-temporal downscaling, physical model emulation, generating virtual sensors, and cloud tracking.
+My research is focused on using machine learning to solve problems in environmental and climate science.
+I am currently interested in developing deep transfer learning methods for extracting information from remotely-sensed data.
+At other times, I also think about making general AI more interpretable, data efficient and theory-guided.

 # Bio

-Thomas is a research scientist at the [NASA Ames Research Center](https://www.nasa.gov/ames/) and [Bay Area Environmental Research Institute](https://baeri.org/) within the [NASA Earth Exchange (NEX)](https://www.nasa.gov/nex) in Mountain View, CA. In August 2018 Thomas earned a Ph.D. in Interdisciplinary Engineering from Northeastern University working in the [Sustainability and Data Sciences Lab](https://web.northeastern.edu/sds/) advised by [Auroop R. Ganguly](https://coe.northeastern.edu/people/ganguly-auroop/).
-During graduate school his research won [runner-up best paper and runner-up best student paper awards at SIGKDD 2017](https://www.kdd.org/awards/view/2017-sigkdd-best-paper-award-winners), outstanding graduate researcher at Northeastern University in 2018, and served as an elected student member of the committee on [Artificial Intelligence Applications to Environmental Science for the American Meterological Society (AMS)](https://www.ametsoc.org/index.cfm/stac/committees/committee-on-artificial-intelligence-applications-to-environmental-science/membership/).
-Prior to graduate school he worked at multiple startups in the Boston area, including the MIT Media Lab spin-out Affectiva.
-He completed his bachelors in mathematics at the University of Maryland College Park in 2012.
+Nishant is a PhD student in the Interdisciplinary Engineering program at Northeastern University, Boston, MA, advised by [Auroop R. Ganguly](https://coe.northeastern.edu/people/ganguly-auroop/).
+Before starting his PhD, he worked in the industry where he evaluated the health of critical infrastructure systems.
+He completed his master's degree in intelligent systems from the University of Michigan Ann Arbor in 2014 and a bachelor's in civil and environmental engineering from the Indian Institute of Technology (IIT) Guwahati in 2012.

 # Recent Work